On-Demand and Dedicated Modes for OCI Generative AI Models

 Dedicated Mode

-To reach a model through the dedicated mode, you must create an endpoint for that model on a dedicated AI cluster.
+To access a model in dedicated mode, create an endpoint for the model on a dedicated AI cluster.

 When a model is retired in the dedicated mode, you can no longer create a dedicated AI cluster for the retired model, but an active dedicated AI cluster running a retired model continues to run.
 A custom model, that's running off a retired model also continues to be available for active dedicated AI clusters and you can continue to create new dedicated AI clusters with a custom model that was created on a retired model.
 However, Oracle offers limited support for these scenarios, and Oracle engineering might ask you to upgrade to a supported model to resolve issues related to your model.